n0mn0m/airflow_docker/README.md

 Check out the [Airflow documentation](http://airflow.readthedocs.io/en/latest/howto/set-config.html#setting-configuration-options) for more details

-You can also define connections via environment variables by prefixing them with `AIRFLOW_CONN_` - for example `AIRFLOW_CONN_POSTGRES_MASTER=postgres://user:password@localhost:5432/master` for a connection called "postgres_master".
+You can also define connections via environment variables by prefixing them with `AIRFLOW_CONN_` - for example `AIRFLOW_CONN_MSSQL_MASTER=mssql+pyodbc://user:password@localhost:1433/master?driver` for a connection called "mssql_master".
 The value is parsed as a URI.
 This will work for hooks etc, but won't show up in the "Ad-hoc Query" section unless an (empty) connection is also created in the DB

+## Configuring the Docker Environment
+`docker-compose` supports using a `.env` file to setup default environment variables.
+A sample `.env-template` is available in the repo.
+Using this file allows you to define your airflow, celery and rabbitmq default settings in one location.

 ## Custom Airflow plugins